Frequently Asked Questions

 Can I enable a custom voice in the API?

 Yes!
-Contact our product support specialists to help deploy a custom voice to your API.
+Contact us to help deploy a custom voice to your API.